Updated: Jan 17

 Potatoes are not usually grown from seed.
 Although the flowers of the plant produce seeds, those seeds may not be “true to type” which means that the seed may not yield the same type of potato as the original plant.
 (The exception is with heirlooms and other open-pollinated varieties.)

-To get the kind you want, you need to grow them from pieces of potato from the original plant.
+To get the kind you want, you need to grow them from pieces of the original plant.
 These pieces are called “seed potatoes.”
 But before you cut up your surpermarket spuds, it’s important to know that grocery store potatoes are usually treated with a growth inhibitor intended to keep them from sprouting.
 If you try to plant them in your garden, they will not take root.
+They are also not inspected for diseases such as potato blight, which can ruin your soil for growing more potatoes long into the future.

-For planting, you should only buy certified seed potatoes from a garden center or plant nursery such as Marshall Grain.
-Certified seed potatoes are guaranteed to be untreated and disease-free.
+Buy only certified seed potatoes from a reputable garden center or plant nursery such as Marshall Grain.
+Certified seed potatoes are guaranteed to be untreated and disease free.

 Marshall Grain typically offers several varieties of red, white, and yellow potatoes, such as LaSoda (red), Kennebec (white), and Yukon Gold (yellow).
 All of these varieties can be harvested as either “new” potatoes or “cured.”